 - Removal of old fencing, posts, or concrete

 The Cost of Fencing Materials

-One of the key decisions you’ll need to make is what material to use for your fence, since prices for various materials can range from under $10 to over $75 per square foot.
+One of the key decisions you’ll need to make is what material to use for your fence.
+The prices for various materials can range from under $10 to over $75 per linear foot.

 - Steel ($10 to $350 per eight-foot section)

 - Wire ($1 to $3 per linear foot)

 Another decision you’ll need to make is how high you want the fence to be.
 A fence that’s at least four to six feet tall—known as a privacy fence—will be more costly than one that’s just a few feet high.
 Privacy fences are intended to separate your yard, patio, or other enclosed space from neighbors and other surrounds and are typically made of wood, vinyl, or aluminum.
 They’re good for patios, backyards, and areas with pools or hot tubs.